 Structure of the tournament.
 Each debate lasts the approximately the same amount of time and is paired in a similar way.

 Flowing.
-Although law judges do not flow as well, debaters in both events are taught to flow arguments over the course of the debate and keep track of what arguments are being made and answered.
+Although lay judges do not flow as well, debaters in both events are taught to flow arguments over the course of the debate and keep track of what arguments are being made and answered.
+LD judges will require greater attention to detail in the flowing, but debaters in both events learn how to flow.

 Similar skills.
 Both events help students develop skills in research, thinking, argument construction, logical reasoning, attacking arguments, note taking, listening, and packaging ideas (and probably many others).
-Although LD debate is one on one and does not require learning to work with a partner like PF does, the intensity of the preparation means that LD debaters need to work together as a team of students and with their coaches to succeed.
-The successful LD soloist is quite rare.
+Although LD debate is one on one and does not require learning to work with a partner like PF does, the intensity of the preparation means that LD debaters need to work together with their peers and with their coaches to succeed.